drew-tigera/IsleOfCats/README.md

 That will install the latest version of Calico.
 Give it a few minutes to install and settle.

-`kubectl get nodes --all-namespaces` to verify all the nodes are ready.
+`kubectl get pods --all-namespaces` to verify all the nodes are ready.

 5. Once all the Calico nodes are running we are ready to do the following tutorial: https://docs.projectcalico.org/v3.7/security/stars-policy/